KI-1-AI-Sec/adversarial-yolo/README.md

 # Adversarial YOLO
-This repository is based on the marvis YOLOv2 inplementation: https://github.com/marvis/pytorch-yolo2
+This repository was originally based on the marvis YOLOv2 inplementation: https://github.com/marvis/pytorch-yolo2

 This work corresponds to the following paper: https://arxiv.org/abs/1904.08653:
 ```